daniel100097/phpstorm-formatter-service/README.md

 # PhpStorm Formatter as a Service

-You need to run the following
+The following list shows all that you need to run this script (service)

 - PhpStorm
 - the "live Plugins" Plugin for phpstorm